reportportal/docs/docs/reportportal-configuration/ComponentsOverview.md

 * API - non-expiring token, intended to use on agent side

 ## Analyzer Service
 Keeps index of user logs per project and provides ability to perform search by that index.
-Used by auto-analysis functionality
+Used by auto-analysis functionality.
-Collects and processes the information, then sends it to Elasticsearch
+Collects and processes the information, then sends it to Elasticsearch.

 ## Migrations Service
 Database migrations written in Go.
-Migrate reads migrations from sources and applies them in correct order to a database
+Migrate reads migrations from sources and applies them in correct order to a database.

 ## Index Service
 The Index services handle requests that do not match any pattern of other services.
-It also aggregates some information/health data from other services to provide UI with that information
+It also aggregates some information/health data from other services to provide UI with that information.

 ## UI Service
-All statics for user interface
+All statics for user interface.